fingerprintjs/fingerprint-pro-cloudfront-integration/README.md

 This [improves](https://dev.fingerprint.com/docs/cloudfront-proxy-integration#the-benefits-of-using-the-cloudfront-integration) both accuracy and reliability of visitor identification and bot detection on your site.

+> [!IMPORTANT]
+> Cloudfront integration v1 has been [deprecated](https://dev.fingerprint.com/docs/cloudfront-proxy-integration).
+> This repository now contains the source code for [CloudFront Integration v2](https://dev.fingerprint.com/docs/cloudfront-proxy-integration-v2).
+> If you are currently using v1, see our guide for [Migrating CloudFront proxy integration from v1 to v2](https://dev.fingerprint.com/docs/cloudfront-integration-migration-from-v1-to-v2).

 ## Requirements

 - AWS Account